 Mark’s Background and Education

 Mark was born and raised on a large dryland wheat and cattle farm in Eastern Oregon.
-He spent many years driving tractor, combine, and delivering calves in the middle of winter.
+He spent many years driving tractors and combines, and delivering calves in the middle of winter.
 In 1982, he married Deborah, and they lived on the family ranch until the mid-1980s when the farm crisis required them to alter their life course.

 The Thornes returned to the Palouse in 2015.
 Mark is employed as a research scientist at WSU in the Department of Crop and Soil Sciences.
 The majority of his research focuses on weed management and biology in agricultural crops.
 The first picture below is a new seeding of winter wheat at the Palouse Conservation Field Station in Pullman.
 The second picture is Mark surrounded by a crop of canola growing at the Cook Agronomy Farm.